Quafadas/scripts/readme.md

 An experiment in tooling

 - Do we get IDE support in codespaces
-- can we start codespaces
+- can we configure codespaces for easy use
 - can we plot in codespaces

 # Notes